Emergency Medicine Demand in Australia

 Locum Demand in Emergency Medicine

-Emergency medicine is one of the specialties where locum demand is most pronounced.
-The shift-based nature of ED work lends itself well to locum arrangements, and many hospitals rely on locum emergency doctors to fill gaps in their rosters, particularly for after-hours coverage and during periods of staff leave or vacancy.
+Emergency medicine is one of the specialties with the highest locum demand.
+Shift-based rostering lends itself naturally to locum arrangements, and many hospitals depend on locum emergency doctors to cover gaps, particularly for after-hours shifts and during periods of leave or vacancy.

 Workforce Sustainability and Career Longevity